 If the procedure is performed correctly - the fat grafts should be unaffected.
 During both the loss and gain of her weight, the case patient kept her new figure.

-How much does a Brazilian butt lift cost?
+How much does a Brazilian butt lift (BBL) cost?

 Total cost of the Brazilian Butt Lift depends on how many liposuction areas are performed.
 The more fat removed, the more enhancement you will see as a result.
-The procedure with three areas of liposuction is the most popular, but some people have a generous enough fat distribution in abdomen and flanks, such that two areas of liposuction are more than adequate.
+The procedure with three areas of liposuction (lipo abdomen,flanks and full back) is the most popular, but some people have a generous enough fat distribution in abdomen and flanks, such that two areas of liposuction (lipo abdomen and flanks) are more than adequate.

-Total BBL costs with deposits made by December 31, 2019 are as follows:
+Total BBL costs for procedures performed in 2020 are as follows: